rcsv/SlideRoulette/README.md

 ## Acknowledgements

-Special thanks to Rcsvpg for the initial development and to all our contributors for their support.
+- Special thanks to [Rcsvpg](https://github.com/rcsv) for the initial development and to all our contributors for their support.

-thank you
+Thank you.